oxdc/obsidian-vertical-tabs-docs/content/Features/advanced tab navigation.md

 Vertical Tabs addresses these concerns by offering a universal, seamless, and consistent solution that integrates smoothly across the entire Obsidian ecosystem.
 This article delves into the design and mechanics of tab navigation strategies, providing you with the essence to tailor your tab navigation to your specific workflow.

-Vertical Tabs comes equipped with five powerful preset strategies, each designed to cater to different user needs.
+Vertical Tabs comes equipped with [[#Preset strategies|five powerful preset strategies]], each designed to cater to different user needs.
 If you're looking for quick recommendations on which strategy to choose, refer to [[abc of advanced tab navigation|the ABC of advanced tab navigation]].

 For those who find the presets insufficient, Vertical Tabs also allows you to create custom navigation strategies.
 If you're considering this route, it's essential to fully grasp the concepts discussed in this article to make the most of the customization options available.